Last Updated on March 9, 2023 by Ali Abbas Khan

 Honing is an abrasive machining process that is a combination of grinding and drilling processes.
 A honing process uses an Abrasive grinding tool to accurately machine the given workpiece.
 A honing process improves the surface quality of the workpiece as well as provides dimensional accuracy to the part being machined.

+A moving Abrasive stone is made to come in contact with the part to be machined hence producing an accurate finished job.
 Honing is used in industries where accuracy and aesthetics both are considered important.
 Generally, a honing process uses CNC to direct the tool on the workpiece.
 A honing process is mostly used to finish the boreholes in a workpiece.

-Characteristics of Honing Process:
+Characteristics of Honing Process

-- It is a low velocity, highly accurate process.
+- It is a low-velocity, highly accurate process.

 - It can be used for correcting the roundness of the hole.